 Under the 2014 Plan, the Board of Directors may grant incentive stock options to employees and may grant nonstatutory stock options, restricted stock, restricted stock units, performance shares or stock appreciation rights to employees, directors and consultants.
-The administrator (currently the Compensation Committee of the Board of Directors) has the authority to determine the terms of any awards, including the number of shares subject to each award, the exercisability of the awards and the form of consideration.
-As of March 31, 2018, 10,249 shares of common stock had been reserved for issuance under the 2014 Plan, and 562 shares were available for future grants.
+The administrator (the Compensation Committee of the Board of Directors) has the authority to determine the terms of any awards, including the number of shares subject to each award, the exercisability of the awards and the form of consideration.
+As of June 30, 2018, 10,249 shares of common stock had been reserved for issuance under the 2014 Plan, and 513 shares were available for future grants.
+An additional 850 shares were approved by stockholders at the Company's 2018 Annual Meeting of Stockholders in May 2018 which will be registered during the third quarter of 2018.

-Effective March 1, 2018, the Compensation Committee of the Board approved the grant of performance share awards (2018 PSAs) to the Company's named executive officers and certain other employees pursuant to the Company's 2014 Stock Incentive Plan.
+Effective March 1, 2018, the Compensation Committee of the Board approved the grant of performance share awards (2018 PSAs) to the Company's named executive officers and certain other executive employees pursuant to the Company's 2014 Stock Incentive Plan.
 The form of award agreement for the 2018 PSAs (2018 PSA Grant Form) provides, among other things, that (i) each 2018 PSA that vests represents the right to receive one share of the Company's common stock; (ii) the 2018 PSAs vest based on the Company achieving specified performance measurements over a performance period of three years, beginning January 1, 2018; (iii) the performance measurements include revenue CAGR as defined in the 2018 PSA Grant Form; (iv) threshold, target and maximum payout opportunities established for the 2018 PSAs will be used to calculate the number of shares that will be issuable when the award vests, which may range from 0% to 200% of the target amount; (v) any 2018 PSAs that are earned are scheduled to vest and be settled in shares of the Company's common stock at the end of the performance period; and (vi) all or a portion of the 2018 PSAs may vest following a change of control or a termination of service by reason of death or disability (each as described in greater detail in the 2018 PSA Grant Form).

 With respect to the 2018 PSAs, the number of shares that vest and are issued to the recipient is based upon the Company's performance as measured against the specified targets at the end of the three-year performance period as determined by the Compensation Committee of the Board.
-The Company estimates the fair value of the 2018 PSAs based on its closing stock price on the grant date and will adjust compensation expense over the performance period based on its estimate of performance target achievement.
+The Company estimated the fair value of the 2018 PSAs based on its closing stock price on the grant date and will adjust compensation expense over the performance period based on its estimate of performance target achievement.